deteque/unbound-rpz/README.md

 Unbound Recursive DNS Server

 # Installation Overview
-Beginning with version 1.10.0 unbound provides limited RPZ support.
-Currently unbound does not support the NSIP and NSDNAME RPZ triggers.
+Beginning with version 1.14.0 Unbound provides full response policy zone (RPZ) support.
+This page provides an overview of how to set up an RPZ enabled version of Unbound.

 The steps to setup this docker image is as follows: